Article 1 – The ISRF

 3.2.1 The Federation consists of three to six managers.
 The Managers are elected by the General Assembly for a period of around one year, until new Managers are elected.
 Each Manager is elected individually.

 3.2.2 Application process is a window of at least three weeks, which ends at least one week before the general assembly invitations are being sent.
 Application process is open for any person to apply for the role of specific Manager role.
+An official call for tenders will be sent to each member in good time.

 3.2.3 Each Manager is tasked by advising the Board on important organizational matters within their set role.